Criticism of Islam: Age of Muhammad's wife Aisha

 According to Sunni hadith sources, Aisha was six or seven years old when she was married to Muhammad and nine when the marriage was consummated.
 The Muslim historian al-Tabari reports that she was ten, while Ibn Sa'd and Ibn Khallikan, two other Muslim historians, write that she was nine years old at marriage and twelve at consummation.
 Muhammad Ali, a modern Muslim author, argues that a new interpretation of the Hadith compiled by Mishkat al-Masabih, Wali-ud-Din Muhammad ibn Abdullah Al-Khatib, could indicate that Aisha would have been nineteen.
-Similarly, on the basis of a hadith about her age difference with her sister Asma, some have estimated Aisha's age to have been eighteen or nineteen at the time of her marriage.
+Similarly, on the basis of a hadith about her age difference with her sister Asma, some have estimated that Aisha could have been eighteen or nineteen at the time of her marriage.
 At any rate, Muhammad's marriage to Aisha may have not been considered improper by his contemporaries, for such marriages between an older man and a young girl were common among the Bedouins.
 In particular, Karen Armstrong, an author on comparative religion, writes, "There was no impropriety in Muhammad's marriage to Aisha.
 Marriages conducted in absentia to seal an alliance were often contracted at this time between adults and minors who were even younger than Aisha."

 Women in Islam

 The meaning of Quran 4:34 has been the subject of intense debate among experts.
-While many scholars claim Shari'a law encourages domestic violence against women, many Muslim scholars arguing that it acts as a deterrent against domestic violence motivated by rage.
+While some scholars claim Shari'a law encourages domestic violence against women, many Muslim scholars argue that it acts as a deterrent against domestic violence motivated by rage.

-Shari'a is the basis for personal status laws such as rights of women in matters of marriage, divorce and child custody which was described as discriminatory against women from a human rights perspective in a 2011 UNICEF report.
+Shari'a is the basis for personal status laws such as rights of women in matters of marriage, divorce which was described as discriminatory against women from a human rights perspective in a 2011 UNICEF report.

 Allowing girls under 18 to marry by religious courts is another criticism of Islam.

-Shari'a grants women the right to inherit property but a daughter's inheritance is usually half that of her brother's however that is justified by some since the brother needs to care for his family and her sister if a male guardian isn't present.
+Shari'a grants women the right to inherit property but a daughter's inheritance is usually half that of her brother's.
+However, this is justified by some because the brother needs to care for his family and his sister if a male guardian isn't present.

 Furthermore, slave women were not granted the same legal rights.
-On 14 January 2009, the Catholic Portuguese cardinal José Policarpo directed a warning to young women to "think twice" before marrying Muslim men.

 In contrast to the widespread Western belief that women in Muslim societies are oppressed and denied opportunities to realize their full potential, many Muslims believe their faith to be liberating or fair to women, and some find it offensive that Westerners criticize it without fully understanding the historical and contemporary realities of Muslim women's lives.
 Conservative Muslims in particular (in common with some Christians and Jews) see women in the West as being economically exploited for their labor, sexually abused, and commodified through the media's fixation on the female body.
+However, secularists like human rights campaigner and women's rights activist Yasmine Mohammed have criticized this Muslim view of women as promoting an oppressive and misogynistic modesty culture.